OpenTTD/grfcodec/README.txt

 pseudo-sprites.
 The following items can be corrected, with the following limitations:

+Action 0 <num-props>: Changed to the number of valid property bytes with the sufficient following data for <new-info>.
+This can fail in very interesting ways if <num-info> is not correct.
+Action 0 <num-info>: Corrected after <num-props>, and only if <num-props> is 01 and the property being set is not variably lengthed.
+For these purposes, "variably-lengthed" means anything that is not a byte, extended byte, word, or doubleword.
 Action 2 <nvar>: Only corrected if a corrected value exists that makes the sprite length agree with nvar.
 Action 2 <nrand>: Only corrected if a corrected value exists that makes the